ICTU/Kwaliteitsaanpak/Content/Templates/NFE/Template-Inhoud.md

 ## Fault tolerance

-Capability of a product to operate as intented despite the presence of hardware or software faults.
+Capability of a product to operate as intended despite the presence of hardware or software faults.

 #include "Content/Templates/NFE/Eisentabel.md"